IBM/khaos/README.md

-# KTest
+# Khaos

-KTest provides a tracing and debugging tool for developing Kubernetes operators.
+Khaos provides a tracing and debugging tool for developing Kubernetes operators.
 It is an admission webhook that can be configured to work with specific kinds of resources, and is installed without requiring any modifications to the operator code.

-KTest has 2 modes of operation: trace-only and adverserial testing.
+Khaos has 2 modes of operation: trace-only and adverserial testing.
 In trace-only mode, the webhook captures operations to the specified resources before they reach etcd, and prints out all changes in a human-readable way.
 This feature can be used to inspect how a resource gets modified over time, with changes from end-users or Kubernetes processes (e.g. controllers).

-In adverserial testing mode, KTest traces changes to resources as well, but it also acts like an adversary to get in the way of updates and test the resiliency of an operator.
+In adverserial testing mode, Khaos traces changes to resources as well, but it also acts like an adversary to get in the way of updates and test the resiliency of an operator.
 When operators process custom resources, they often request updates to the resource's status (e.g. through the controller-runtime).
 These updates can fail for a variety of reasons, including if another user or process has modified the resource at the same time.
-KTest mocks these failures by denying updates.
+Khaos mocks these failures by denying updates.
 It computes the diff of incoming updates, and denies the same diff twice before accepting it.
 This stresses the controller to recover from such failures and progress towards a desired state.